ben-ng/gaggle/README.md

 Note that ms/operation can be much lower than the ~70ms each task takes because multiple processes are working on tasks at the same time.

-You can run the benchmark suite with `npm run benchmark`, or run them ten times with `npm run benchmarks` (the results aren't very stable due to the randomness in Raft leader election).
+You can run the benchmark suite with `npm run benchmark`, or run it ten times with `npm run benchmarks` (the results aren't very stable due to the randomness in Raft leader election).

 ## Usage